Entropic equality for worst-case work at any protocol speed

 This partition function differs from that of the actual Hamiltonian $H(\lambda_0)$.
-Ignoring the $\mathcal{E}_\text{OUT}$ levels helps lower the calculated work cost, as can be seen in the $\widetilde{Z}$ being smaller.

-In this scenario with $\widetilde{\gamma}$ as the initial state and the $\mathcal{E}_\text{OUT}$ levels lifted the protocol is the same as in the actual scenario, except that initially the $\mathcal{E}_\text{OUT}$ are lowered down to the levels of the actual Hamiltonian of interest.
+In this scenario with $\widetilde{\gamma}$ as the initial state and the $\mathcal{E}_\text{OUT}$ levels lifted, the protocol is the same as in the actual scenario, except that initially the energies of the states in $\mathcal{E}_\text{OUT}$ are lowered down to the levels of the actual Hamiltonian of interest.
 The worst-case work of this scenario is called $\widetilde{w}^0$.
-We show (see Methods) that under a mild additional assumption that the worst-case work is bounded from below,
+Under a mild additional restriction on protocols considered, roughly speaking that the worst-case work is bounded from below---as is the case for physically realisable protocols (see Methods), we then have